 here are some specific warning signs that should send up a red flag about the kind of content a child is being exposed to online.
-If a young person in your life begins to share the following ideas, there is a strong chance they have been exposed to radicalizing material.
-Here are some signs to watch out for:
+This includes content related to COVID-19 as well as content that was circulating well before the pandemic.